renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 title: Web Application Aspects
 ---

 This post is to catalog how I have been tackling some aspects of my node.js web projects.
-Each aspect will becoma a link to an individual post about the subject.
+Each aspect will become a link to an individual post about the subject.

 - **Introduction**
 - **Coding Standards**